harness/developer-hub/docs/platform/sags/tags.md

 ### Tag format restrictions

-Tag names and values are restricted to the following format:
+- Tag names and values are restricted to the following format:

    `^[/A-Za-z0-9 _-]+`

-If you are adding tags in workflows and pipelines, you can use variable expressions in the names and values.
-Variable expressions follow the format `${<variable_name>}`.

-When the variable expression is evaluated by Harness, it does **not** need to meet the standard tag format restrictions.
-It has no restrictions.

-For more information, go to [Use expressions in workflow and pipeline tags](use-expressions-in-workflow-and-pipeline-tags.md).
+- Harness variable expressions cannot be used in tags.

 ### Tag general restrictions